datacarpentry/image-processing/_episodes/08-connected-components.md

 > labeled_image = skimage.measure.label(binary_mask)
 > ~~~
 > {: .python}
-> If we pass `return_num=True`, the function returns a tuple and we can assing it as
+> If we pass `return_num=True`, the function returns a tuple and we can assign it as
 > ~~~
 > labeled_image, count = skimage.measure.label(binary_mask, return_num=True)
 > ~~~